Mikyx-1/KeyRegistry/README.md

    - For applications with pluggable components (e.g., data processors, APIs), AutoRegistry enables developers to add new plugins by dropping Python files with decorated classes into a directory, without modifying import statements.

 3. **Extensible Frameworks**:
-   - In frameworks where users contribute components (e.g., custom optimizers, loss functions), AutoRegistry simplifies integration by automatically discovering and registering user-defined classes.
+   - In frameworks where users contribute components (e.g., custom optimisers, loss functions), AutoRegistry simplifies integration by automatically discovering and registering user-defined classes.

 4. **Testing and Prototyping**:
    - When prototyping, AutoRegistry allows quick iteration by registering new classes in separate files, enabling dynamic instantiation for testing without hardcoding imports.